karlabelem/AuraBot/README.md

 - **Languages**: Developed in Python
 - **Platforms**: AuraBot is built using Discord’s Developer Portal, with code developed and maintained on VS Code and GitHub.
 MongoDB is used as the database.
-- **Accessibility Enhancements**: AuraBot is screen-reader compatible and includes text-to-speech support where needed, ensuring that it’s accessible to all users.
+- **Accessibility Enhancements**: Inclusive automated tool for anxiety and/or ADHD users and prioritized intuitive commands and minimal cognitive load

 ### Current Development Status 📈